SweetySojrani/Cloud_Scaling/Project_Journal.md

    sudo iptables -D INPUT 1

    Once the partition is recovered , the Secondary2 instance will become available in the replication set again and read the new            document from Primary instance that was created after the Network Partition.

+   ## AP System with Riak Database

+   ### Week5: (18-Nov-18- 24-Nov-18)

+   To benefit from the architectural principle that underpin Riak's availability, fault-tolerance, and scaling properties we should use    minimum of 5 nodes.
+So we have considered the topology with 5 Riak Nodes.
+Riak is a masterless system.